 At our FMPUG meetup the following month, we did a deeper dive into this business solution.
 Learning from two of the developers who had worked on the project, we were able to look at the solution behind-the-scenes.
 We watched as the developers demoed how they built the solution, and we learned how we can all capitalize on some of the amazing features they’d built in.

 Their presentation included discussion about two business solution catalysts: fmIgnite and fmFlare, and how they work together to create a brilliant, full-featured FileMaker solution while saving thousands of hours of custom coding.
-Even in a low-code solution that allows for fast changes, the addition of pro-code modules from fmIgnite and fmFlare are able to move things forward quickly, making complex FileMaker solutions much more affordable and achievable.
+Even in a low-code solution that allows for fast changes, the addition of pro-code modules from BrilliantHub and BrilliantConnect are able to move things forward quickly, making complex FileMaker solutions much more affordable and achievable.

 Here’s a quick overview and summary of some of the main points:

 The ability to flexibly map routes was key for this service company.
 Andy first talks in detail about GIS and mapping capabilities in the FileMaker solution that fully integrates with all other FileMaker data in the solution:

 - Maps are created using BrilliantConnect in a card window that pops up and does all the heavy lifting code work behind the scenes.

 - He shows several different mapping libraries and advanced functions such as drawing area bounding boxes and getting specific parcel data.